mitotic/otrace/README.rst

- unpatch class[.method]|* [> savefile]  # Unpatch method (and save patch to file) untag [object|.]          # untag object untrace ([class.][method]|*|all)  # Disable tracing for class/method up                        # Command alias to move up stack frames in a trace context view [-d] [-i] [class/method/file]  # Display source/doc for objects/traces/files
+ unpatch class[.method]|* [> savefile]  # Unpatch method (and save patch to file) untag [object|.]          # untag object untrace ([class.][method]|*|all)  # Disable tracing for class/method up                        # Command alias to move one level up in stack frames in a trace context (to an older frame) view [-d] [-i] [class/method/file]  # Display source/doc for objects/traces/files

 The default command is ``pr``, which evaluates an expression.
 So you